dewan-ahmed/gitops-contents/blogs/2021-02-16-openshift-sso-gitops.md

   - gitops
 ---

 This is a demo-heavy blog.
-Readers of this blog will get an idea about why SSO is important, how OpenShift handles authN/authZ and a step-by-step guide on using [Red Hat Single Sign-On(RHSSO)](https://access.redhat.com/products/red-hat-single-sign-on) operator to log in to an [ArgoCD](https://argoproj.github.io/argo-cd/) application.
+Readers of this blog will get an idea about why SSO is important, how OpenShift handles authN/authZ and a step-by-step guide on using [Red Hat Single Sign-On(RHSSO)](https://access.redhat.com/products/red-hat-single-sign-on) operator to log in to an [Argo CD](https://argoproj.github.io/argo-cd/) application.

 ## Why SSO?

-[SSO](https://developers.redhat.com/blog/2016/10/04/how-red-hat-re-designed-its-single-sign-on-sso-architecture-and-why/) is the preferred, if not the only, way of authentication for most enterprise applications.
+[Single-Sign-On (SSO)](https://developers.redhat.com/blog/2016/10/04/how-red-hat-re-designed-its-single-sign-on-sso-architecture-and-why/) is the preferred, if not the only, way of authentication for most enterprise applications.
 From the user perspective, SSO offers speed and convenience i.e. you only need to authenticate once.
-The most important consideration from the business is the security SSO offers.
-SSO reduces the attack vector because users only log in via a specific channel.
+The most important consideration from the business perspective is the security SSO offers.
+SSO reduces the attack vector because users only log in via a specific channel and authorized accounts can be managed in a single place.

 ## What are the options for OpenShift AuthN/AuthZ?